BrailleRAP building manual

 _images/BrailleRAP-V5.11.jpg

-Limit switch X prepare
+Limit switch X preparation

 Equipment: